Home

 Location : Lower Peirce, Singapore

-Notes : This is a shy, forest floor species which, when disturbed on forest trails or near forest streams, tends to quietly walk away into the undergrowth.
+Notes : This is a shy, forest floor species which, when disturbed on trails or near streams, quietly retreats into the forest without taking flight.

 Fig 5 :